-Lately, my daughter’s been trying to relate God to everyday life—asking lots of questions, and making statements about situations.
-A lot having to do with kids at school.
-Though we’re homeschooling, in California we have the option of going through a charter.
-In our case, my daughter has the opportunity to take classes at a public school twice a week.
-And I loved this idea for the sake of teaching her how to live in the world, yet being not of the world.
-And though I’ve anticipated a practical working out of her five-year-old theology, I’ve sometimes found myself floundering at her questions.
-How do I explain this truth which goes so deep and wide, a truth that even requires faith, to someone who’s just discovering the world?
+Lately, my daughter’s been trying to relate God to everyday life by asking lots of questions and making statements about situations.
+A lot of it pertains to other kids.
+Though I’ve anticipated a practical working out of her five-year-old theology, sometimes I find myself floundering.
+How do I explain this truth which goes so deep and wide (a truth that even requires faith) to someone who’s just discovering the world?

 So as I taught, I felt like I over-explained everything.
-Maybe I was confusing the barista-in-training and making this task much more complicated than I should?
+Was I confusing the barista-in-training and making this task much more complicated than I should?

-Well, time passed, and about a year later, I was working the bar with another partner.
-We were dancing back there.
-Pumping out drinks, handed off with confidence, having fun, and making connections.
+Well, time passed, and about a year later, I was working the bar with a partner.
+We were dancing back and forth as we pumped out drinks, handed off with confidence.
+We were having fun, and making connections.
 At the end of our rush, I turned to my co-worker and said, “I love working bar with you!
 You do such a good job!”

-To which she said with a little laugh, “You should.
+With a laugh she said, “You should.
 You trained me.”

 And I’d forgotten.
-Not only had I forgotten, but I hadn’t even realized that she’d understood and practiced that which I taught her.
+Not only had I forgotten, but I wasn’t even aware that she’d understood and practiced what I taught her.
 For the first time, I realized someone had listened to me, and I’d actually trained someone to do their job well.

 Knowing God is the essential in life.
 I want my kids to grasp Him.
 When my daughter asks why did God make bad guys?
 And is the boy at school a bad guy, because he doesn’t know Jesus?
-I’m stumped.
-Maybe that sounds simple to some, but to me, that’s a very big question.
-I stumble through it, hoping she sees that we’re all sinners in need of Jesus.
-Hoping that she sees God didn’t make bad guys, but we choose our own paths.
+I’m stuck with where to begin.
+Maybe that sounds simple to some, but to me, those are very big questions.
+I stumble through, hoping she sees we’re all sinners in need of Jesus.
+Hoping she sees God didn’t make bad guys, but we choose our own paths.

-I wish there was a manual on this job—parenting—that I could tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.
+I wish there was a manual on this job—parenting.
+I would tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.

-And I think to myself…ahem…that’s what the Bible’s for!
-To teach and instruct.
-Written as clearly as possible, because it’s written by God.
+And I think to myself—ahem, that’s what the Bible’s for: to teach and instruct.
+It’s written as clearly as possible, because it’s written by God.
 But the Bible’s just another book if it doesn’t have the quickening of the Holy Spirit.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”